 3. Saga Prefecture

-Top 3 Prefectures where have the most planting ‘CHERRY’ in Japan
+Top 3 Prefectures That Have the Most Cherry Farms in Japan

 1. Yamagata Prefecture

 Top 3 Prefectures That Have the Most Peach Farms in Japan